top of page

 The tools we've designed are just that: tools.
 No different from the wrench of a plumber, the structure in which a poet writes, or the recipe for sweet potato pie.
 For the purpose of neutral language, I see tools as anything we use during a dog training exercise.

-All have the potential to affect a dogs actions.
+All have the potential to affect the dogs actions.

 Tools are no